Gultoksoz/ClassMetotDemo/README.md

 # ClassMetotDemo

-This project is simple customer manager example.
+This project is simple customer manager example.(console app)